ADVERTISEMENT

 → REVIEW

-...a tip for anyone who wants to practice the piano or take online lessons while on the go, or needs an extremely compact and lightweight electric piano for rehearsal, small gigs and live jams.
+...a tip for anyone who wants to practice the piano or take online lessons while on the go, or needs an extremely compact and lightweight digital piano for rehearsal, small gigs and live jams.

 Liano : 310,00 €